Anna Tarrant’s revealing research explores the dynamics of men’s caring responsibilities in low-income families’ lives.

 Illuminating aspects of care within economic hardship that often go unseen, it deepens our understanding of masculinities and family life and the policies and practices that support or undermine men’s participation.

 "A sensitive and moving portrayal of men ‘on the margins’, the ebbs and flows of their family contributions and the challenges they face in securing a caring role.
 Gets to the heart of debates about poverty, gender and the shaping of contemporary families."
 Bren Neale, University of Leeds

-"In this engaging book, previously muted voices and absent experiences of fathering in low income circumstances, are placed centre stage.
+"In this engaging book, previously muted voices and absent experiences of fathering in low-income circumstances are placed centre stage.
 The lifecourse research takes on over-simplified constructs of father absence and provides compelling insights into men's patterns of presence in fluid and materially uncertain contexts.
 An overdue addition to the literature on men, fatherhood and caring relationships."
-Professor Tina Miller, Oxford Brookes University
+Tina Miller, Oxford Brookes University